We may earn affiliate commissions for the recommended products. Learn more.

 WireGuard

 Some VPNs establish their own variations of the WireGuard tunneling protocol.
-For example, NordVPN has developed a proprietary protocol called NordLynx, which is a modern variation of the WireGuard protocol.
+For example, NordVPN has developed a proprietary protocol called NordLynx, a modern variation of WireGuard.
 By combining the speed and simplicity of WireGuard with enhanced security features, NordLynx offers faster connection speeds and strong encryption.
-It is exclusively available through NordVPN and is compatible with major operating systems.
+It is available only with NordVPN and is compatible with major operating systems.

 OpenVPN

-OpenVPN can be implemented across a range of operating systems such as macOS, iOS, Android, Windows, Linux – just to name a few.
+OpenVPN can be implemented across a range of operating systems, such as macOS, iOS, Android, Windows, and Linux, just to name a few.
 OpenVPN remains highly regarded for its robust security measures and continues to be favored by many users.
 Many VPNs still use OpenVPN as the primary tunneling protocol.
 However, despite its widespread popularity and extensive usage, it is relatively slower compared to modern standards.

 In today's VPN market, OpenVPN is a widespread option among tunneling protocols offered by most VPN service providers, such as Surfshark VPN, IPVanish, and other leading VPN providers on the market.